wingedrhino/DistroSetup/RaspberryPi/README.md

 emulate a keyboard, mouse, ethernet port, MIDI device, etc.

 1. Edit `/boot/config.txt`
     * add a line with `dtoverlay=dwc2` at the very end of the file.
 2. Edit `/boot/cmdline.txt`
     * This file is weird; it has no newlines and everything is separated by exactly ONE space
     * add `modules-load=dwc2,g_ether` after `rootwait`

-Your next boot should have your Pi Zero working as an ethernet controller.
-Run `ssh pi@raspberrypi.local` and you'll be able to connect to it!
+3. Your next boot should have your Pi Zero working as an ethernet controller.

-### Bugs

-This is a bit erratc.
-Sometimes you need to reboot again for this to work.
-It doesn't work on all boots.
+4. Plug the Pi Zero into your laptop and wait ~90 seconds.
+5. Wait for the Wired Connection (1/2/3) to show up in your network manager tab
+6. Go to network-manager's menu
+    * hit edit connections
+    * edit the new connection
+    * switch to ipv4 tab
+    * change the method to "Link-Local"
+    * save and close
+7. Disconnect and reconnect this network
+8. You can now run `ssh pi@raspberrypi.local` to access the Pi.
+9. Make a bridge connection between the Pi and your WiFi to give it internet access.

+TODO: elaborate on bridge network

 ### Reference Links